About the department

 Through understanding the structure and function of the body and how we move and respond to exercise, we can improve people’s health, wellbeing and performance.

-Whether recovering from illness or injury, or just trying to improve performance, understanding the exercise sciences will equip you with the skills to make a significant difference to people’s lives.
+Whether aiming to improve function for sports performance or recovering from illness or injury, understanding the exercise sciences will equip you with the skills to make a significant difference to people’s lives.

-In exercise sciences, you will study anatomy, physiology, biomechanics, movement neuroscience, sport and exercise psychology, exercise metabolism, exercise physiology and nutrition.
+In exercise sciences, you will study courses in anatomy, physiology, biomechanics, movement neuroscience, sport and exercise psychology, exercise metabolism, exercise physiology, nutrition and exercise prescription.

-Our small class size means more one-on-one contact time with staff, and greater opportunities to get to know your classmates.
+Our small class size means more one-on-one contact time with our highly qualified staff, and great opportunities to get to know your classmates.
 We also offer students the opportunity to study with academic staff who are internationally recognised in their field and major contributors to ground-breaking research.

-Many of our students choose to continue their studies as we are unique in being able to offer Australasia’s only internationally accredited postgraduate qualification – a Master of Science specialising in Clinical Exercise Physiology.
+We are unique in being able to offer Australasia’s only internationally accredited postgraduate qualification in Exercise Physiology, which is a Master of Science specialising in Clinical Exercise Physiology.

 Head of Department